 One of the recent ART initiatives is a challenge to complete 50 things in 100 weeks.
 Bronze, Silver, and Gold Certificates can be claimed for completing 15, 30, or 50 activities respectively, and if 50 things are completed within 100 weeks of registration a Gold Plus certificate can be claimed.

-For anyone who likes a goal or challenge, or just needs something to motivate or maintain their interest, then this scheme can do just that.
+For anyone who likes a challenge, or just needs something to motivate or maintain their interest, then this scheme can do just that.
 It can encourage you, whatever your age, to experience a wide range of ringing activities.
 You will meet and engage with more experienced ringers which will benefit your own ringing and confidence.
 Participants will also gain an insight into the variety of different aspects of ringing and its culture.

 Some of our band have started the 50 Ringing Things Challenge and this has really opened our eyes to the many different aspects of ringing, apart from just turning up to practice once a week.
-Debbie has achieved Gold+; Viv and Cathy have achieved Bronze with others in the band also getting to grips with it.
+Debbie has achieved Gold+; Viv and Cathy have achieved Silver with others in the band also getting to grips with it.